-The Company has filed its zakat returns up to 2019 and obtained the zakat certificate for 2019.
-All the assessments related to the years up to 2017 have been finalized with GAZT.
-GAZT has raised the zakat assessment for the year 2018 claiming additional zakat differences of SAR 33 million.
-The Company has submitted an appeal against the assessment, and it is still under GAZT review.
-GAZT did not close or issue any assessment related to the year 2019.
-The Group believes that adequate provision has been made against any potential zakat and tax liabilities.
+GAZT has raised the zakat assessment for the year 2018 claiming additional zakat differences of SAR 27.9 million.
+The Company has submitted an appeal against the assessment, GAZT has partially accepted the appeal and issued a revised assessment which has been escalated to the General Secretariat of Tax Committees ("GSTC") by the Company and awaiting their response.
+The Company believes that adequate provision has been made against any potential zakat and tax liabilities.